Light Energy is Used to Stimulate the Body’s Repair Mechanisms

-A specific dose is determined for your condition based on chronic or acute, region of the body, and other individual factors.
+A specific dose is determined for your condition based on the body's chronic or acute region and other individual factors.

 A mild warmth sensation under the wide laser beam and a feeling of relaxation of the muscles.

-For over fifty years laser therapy has been used for the purpose of stimulating living tissues (photobiomodulation).
+For over fifty years, laser therapy has been used to stimulate living tissues (photobiomodulation).

 The addition of this new therapeutic modality allows the practitioner to enhance the patient’s healing in multiple ways.
-Pain reduction can occur through decreasing inflammatory chemicals, decreasing nerve irritability, and even nerve regeneration.
+Pain reduction can occur through decreasing inflammatory chemicals, decreasing nerve irritability, and even nerve function.
 Healing tissue has shown to be stronger from laser therapy stimulation than without.
-Muscle soreness and swelling can be decreased allowing a faster return to activity and decreased treatments.
+Muscle soreness and swelling can be decreased, allowing a faster return to activity and decreased treatments.

-Cold Laser and High Intensity Laser Therpay (HILT) does not destroy tissues.
+High-Intensity Laser Therapy (HILT) does not destroy tissues.